Trump to expand DOJ's 'Operation Legend' to Chicago, Albuquerque amid unrest

 The Department of Justice said the operation is meant to curb a spike in violent crime in the city, where there have been more than 100 homicides this year.

 Federal law enforcement officers currently working out of Chicago, including FBI officials, U.S. Marshalls, DEA and ATF, will be “loaned” to the Justice Department to help fight crime as part of the program.

-The Chicago expansion is expected to involve about 100 federal law enforcement officers already working there being "loaned" to the DOJ to help fight crime, with the same plan for Albuquerque.
+The Chicago expansion is expected to involve about 100 federal law enforcement officers, with the same plan for Albuquerque.

 The move is likely to be met with pushback from Chicago Mayor Lori Lightfoot, who has accused the president in recent days of trying to “terrorize” her city by sending in federal forces to quell skyrocketing crime.